 - Trick yourself into exercising more and making healthier nutritional choices.

 In her book, Michelle covers a concept Dan Ariely, author of Predictably Irrational: The Hidden Forces That Shape Our Decisions calls reward substitution.

-As a doctoral student Ariely learned that he had hepatitis C. At that time the best form of treatment was a very uncomfortable shot that Ariely had to often give himself.
+As a doctoral student, Ariely learned that he had hepatitis C. At that time the best form of treatment was a very uncomfortable shot that Ariely had to often give himself.
 The shots caused Ariely to become nauseated and often lead to him vomiting for several hours.
-Needless to say, Ariely regularly avoided giving himself the shots because of the side affects.
+Needless to say, Ariely regularly avoided giving himself the shots because of the side effects.